Kitchen floor planks removed near a dishwasher to expose underlayment and check for persistent moisture under the floor

 • Large areas of flooring show damage

-If mold is suspected beneath flooring, reviewing how to remove mold permanently can help determine safe remediation options before repairs continue.
+If mold is suspected beneath flooring, avoid sealing the area back up, installing new flooring, or painting over stained materials until the moisture source and affected materials have been evaluated.
+Reviewing how to remove mold permanently can help determine safe remediation options before repairs continue.

 Prevent Moisture From Returning After Repairs